-2020 \$000s 2019 \$000s
+\$000s \$000s

 Derivative Financial Liabilities

 Interest Rate Swaps

-Current Portion 271 210
+Current Portion 238 271

-Non-Current Portion 900 613
+Non-Current Portion 281 900

-1,172 823
+518 1,172

 Nelson Airport Limited manages its cash-flow interest rate risk by using floating-to-fixed interest rate swaps.
-The notional principal amounts of outstanding floating to fixed interest rate swap contracts for the Whole Company at 30 June 2020 (including swaps in place for future borrowings on a floating interest rate) totalled \$19,000,000 (2019: \$19,000,000).
-Their fair value was a liability of \$1,618,042 (2019: \$1,136,542).
+The notional principal amounts of outstanding floating to fixed interest rate swap contracts for the Whole Company at 30 June 2021 (including swaps in place for future borrowings on a floating interest rate) totalled \$19,000,000 (2020: \$19,000,000).
+Their fair value was a liability of \$715,997 (2020: \$1,618,042).

-Nelson Airport Limited has elected to recognise any movement in the interest rate swaps as a movement in profit or loss within finance costs.
+Nelson Airport Limited has chosen not to determine whether the interest rate swaps in place are an effective hedge in mitigating cash flow risk from changes in interest rates.
+The movement in the interest rate swaps have been recognised as a movement in profit or loss within finance costs.